 This Chole Masala, also known as Chole Recipe, is an authentic North Indian, Punjabi style curry made with white chickpeas, freshly powdered spices, onions, tomatoes and herbs.
-Naturally vegan and packed with healthy minerals, protein and fiber, this delicious Chole Recipe can be ready in just 45 minutes minus the soaking time of chickpeas.
+Naturally vegan and packed with healthy minerals, protein and fiber, this delicious street style Chole Recipe can be ready in just 45 minutes minus the soaking time of chickpeas.

 Chana is the Hindi word and Chole is the Punjabi word for chickpeas.
 In Hindi, the word masala means a mixture of spices.
 When the word masala shows up in a dish – like this Chole Masala or Paneer Butter Masala, for example – it specifically refers to a spiced gravy.